mre/endler.dev/content/2024/no-matter-what/index.md

 One of them was that we'd always have dinner together at 6pm.
 Not 5:30pm, not 7pm, 6pm.

-At lot of things have to go right to have dinner at 6.
+At lot of things have to go right to always have dinner at 6.

+- You have to be home by 6.
-First, you have to put food on the table.
+- Obviously, you have to put food on the table.
-Second, you have to sit down and take the time.
+- But you have take the time to sit down.

 In almost two decades they never broke the rule.
 We had dinner on 9/11.
 We had dinner when mom was at the hospital.
-Someone starts a war with someone else?
-Dinner at 6.
 It's not easy.

 There's a a nice thing which happen when you have such a golden rule: it has ripple effects.
 Since we had dinner at 6, we would always have time to talk about the day.
 Problems would be uncovered earlier.
 We would know about each others appointments for the next day.
-It gave us structure throughout the rest of the day.
+It provided structure throughout the rest of the day.
 It put things into perspective.
 It grounded us.